fivesixzero/planetbash/README.md

 To use this script all you've got to do is drop a few API keys (or a bunch of API kes) into a file named `.eve_apis` in the project root.
 The first line is ignored to allow for a proper `CSV` header.

+'''
 id,verification,nickname
 1234567,QVxblnXnr5FLWlWlkx4San0XMeHLygYz5zr6LhFcqyZ6LUakD5npFAhbd0glegPe,main account
 1234568,o3YhqmeQtbITAZLkhadVha76i9d2LgXJsIkzUY1vdzW1Seqy4gg3NGIhWRcNqDCh,industry alts
 1234569,MYhnV6RlzhzMA31L9iqi5rg6Zl3TBhuisdX1vR6pX6hgmbIeOTN7nVsfm7ukeV6Y,goon spy
 1234570,Up1c1rwGqqiKefeYBb5gliZmk7yfzVgAVdynqyJ6SGtVsOVgW9erOqFnQZorZoCV,boring highsec guy
+'''

-NOTE: The `.gitignore` file includes `.eve_apis` so this file will never be seen by git for commits!
+*NOTE: The `.gitignore` file includes `.eve_apis` so this file will never be seen by git for commits!*

 #### Command Line Arguments

-If planetbash.py is run without any arguments, it'll display the following output:
+If planetbash.py is run without any arguments and proper a `.eve_apis` CSV file is present, it'll display the following output.

 ```
 $ ./planetbash.py